 With Wells, that appears highly unlikely.
 Wells is coming off the best three years of his career, capped by a Super Bowl championship in 2010 and his first Pro Bowl in 2011.

 In fact, a few hours before the start of free agency, a separate source told Packer Report that Wells had picked his new team.
-However, nothing had happened as of Tuesday, and when word got out that Wells was going to hit the market, it’s possible the market heated up and Wells decided to take a step back to measure his options.
+However, nothing had happened as of Tuesday.
+When word got out that Wells was going to hit the market, it's possible the market heated up and Wells decided to take a step back to measure his options.